Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 Last Updated: December 2, 2025

-• Optimal Fee Model: Adopt a Hybrid Model (no fee for low-cost digital methods like ACH; disclosed fee for higher-cost credit cards) to balance affordability and cost recovery.
+• Optimal Fee Model: Adopt a Hybrid Model (no fee for low-cost digital methods like ACH; a clearly disclosed Service Fee for higher-cost credit cards) to balance affordability and cost recovery.

 • True Cost-to-Serve: Paper checks and walk-in payments often have a higher true cost-to-serve than digital payments once hidden labor, reconciliation, and overhead are factored in.